rocky-linux/documentation/docs/guides/installation.md

 ![Rocky Linux Welcome Screen](images/installation_9_F02.png)

-To log onto the system
+To log onto the system:

 1. Type `rockstar` at the login prompt and press <kbd>Enter</kbd>.